Marya BesharovAssociate Professor of Organizational Behavior

 I study how organizations and their leaders sustain competing demands, particularly those associated with multiple and seemingly incompatible values.
-Much of my research focuses on hybrid organizations such as social enterprises and mission-driven businesses that combine social and economic goals.
-Hybrids present a theoretical and practical puzzle: Some experience severe internal conflict or mission drift and ultimately fail to uphold their dual missions, yet others survive and thrive.
-Drawing on institutional and identity theories, I investigate the structures and practices that enable hybrids to sustain their competing goals.
-In recent studies, I have shown that the severity of conflict in hybrids depends on the extent to which there is a clear hierarchy of social and commercial goals and on the extent to which organizational members treat these goals as compatible or incompatible (Besharov & Smith, 2014).
-I have also found that the values of frontline managers are critical and detailed the practices through which “pluralist” managers who value both social and commercial goals, they can mitigate tensions between members who value just one or the other (Besharov, 2014).
+Much of my research focuses on hybrid organizations such as social enterprises and mission-driven businesses.
+Hybrids present a theoretical and practical puzzle: Some experience severe internal conflict or mission drift and ultimately fail to uphold their dual social and commercial missions, yet others survive and thrive.
+I investigate the structures, practices, and processes for addressing these challenges and sustaining competing demands over time.
+In recent work, I have shown that the severity of conflict in hybrids depends on the extent to which there is a clear hierarchy of goals and on the extent to which organizational members treat multiple goals as compatible or incompatible (Besharov & Smith, 2014).
+I have also found that frontline managers are critical and detailed the practices through which “pluralist” managers who value both social and commercial goals mitigate tensions between employees who value just one goal or the other (Besharov, 2014).
 I have also detailed the role of "guardrails" -- dedicated expertise, relationships, and formal structures associated with each of an organization's competing goals -- and shown how they work in conjunction with pluralist management practices to enable ongoing adaptation that sustains competing goals over time (Smith & Besharov, 2019).

 In my service to the ILR School, the University, and the profession, I aim to help build and maintain a vibrant, supportive, and productive intellectual community.
-Through Engaged Cornell and the Social Sector Studies program at ILR, and my role as a Campus Change Leader for Ashoka Innovators for the Public, I am working to strengthen connections among faculty, staff, students, alumni, and community members involved in researching, participating in, and leading social and cultural organizations.
-I am currently an Associate Editor for the Academy of Management Annals, and I serve on the editorial boards of Academy of Management Journal, Administrative Science Quarterly.
+Through Engaged Cornell, the Social Sector Studies program at ILR, and my role as a Campus Change Leader for Ashoka Innovators for the Public, I am working to strengthen connections among faculty, staff, students, alumni, and community members involved in researching, participating in, and leading social and cultural organizations.
+I am currently an Associate Editor for the Academy of Management Annals, and I serve on the editorial boards of Academy of Management Journal, Administrative Science Quarterly, and Organization Science.

 - Marya Besharov, Rakesh Khurana.
 2015.
 Leading amidst competing technical and institutional demands: Revisiting Selznick's conception of leadership, Research in the Sociology of Organizations .
 44:53-88.